JimmyKenMerchant/RaspberryPi/synthesizer/README.md

 ## GPIO 22-27 ARE UP TO VOLTAGE OF 3.3V TO INPUT!!!
 DON'T INPUT VOLTAGE OVER 3.3V TO GPIO PIN!!!
 OTHERWISE, YOU WILL BE IN DANGER!!!
 IF YOU CAN'T UNDERSTAND ABOUT THIS, PLEASE STUDY ELECTRONICS FOR A WHILE BEFORE DOING THIS.

+**About PCM Output**

+* This sampling rate has jitter.
+Your DAC is needed its jitter remover.

+* SCLK (System Clock) / MCLK (Master Clock) is not supported because the modern IC on your DAC generates the clock by itself.

+* I'm using UDA1334A, one of I2S Stereo DAC.
+As of July 2018, you can purchase online a module which UDA1334A is boarded on.

 **Compatibility**

 * Raspberry Pi Zero W V.1.1 (BCM2835), `make type=zerow sound=i2s` or `make type=zerow sound=pwm`